Gratitude is like a muscle that can be exercised. It takes time to build.

 26. Tour Your Hometown Like a Tourist

-Sometimes when you’re living somewhere, it’s beauty becomes commonplace.
+Sometimes when you’re living somewhere, its beauty becomes commonplace.
 So, fall in love with your home again and feel grateful for the opportunities it gives.

 Sign up for a walking history tour or visit parts of town that you’ve never been to.
 All of these will reinforce your love and appreciation for your home.